 It makes sense.
 As an attorney, your client’s outcome is in your hands.
 When translating materials you’ve received from document production, make sure you’re partnered with the best.

 Legal interpretation services

+It is important to understand the difference between translation and interpretation services.
 Attorneys frequently need to examine or take depositions from witnesses who speak other languages.

 Correspondence and documentation need to be precise and accurate, regardless of the language in which they are delivered.
 The legal interpreter must deliver not only a translation of the speaker’s words, but also an indication of their tone of voice, nonverbal expressions, and the nuances of their meaning.